How to Create a Dropdown List in Microsoft Excel

 Dropdown lists limit the number of entries for an input field.
 They help prevent typos and misspellings.
-And Excel supports surprisingly versatile dropdown list features.
+And Microsoft Excel supports surprisingly versatile dropdown list features.
 Thus, if you want to use Excel for forms or data collection, make it easier for your users to select items with dropdown lists.

 Use a dropdown list in a cell when there are specific options available for that cell.
 For example, you can create dropdown lists containing options like Male and Female, Yes and No, or any other custom list of options.